-FRS 102 s14.12 (c) The financial statements shall disclose the fair value of investments in associates or FRS 102 s15.19 (c) Jointly controlled entities accounted for using the equity method for which there are published price quotations.
+FRS 102 s14.12 (c) The financial statements shall disclose the fair value of investments in associates or Jointly controlled entities accounted for using the equity method for which there are published price quotations.

 FRS 102 s15.19 (d) The financial statements shall disclose the aggregate amount of its commitments relating to joint ventures, including its share in the capital commitments that have been incurred jointly with other venturers, as well as its share of the capital commitments of the joint ventures themselves.